Bob-Kryger/first-repo/README.md

 # first-repo

-Using robert.krygerjr+github@yale.edu for github account creation.
+Using rk+github@yale.edu for github account creation.
 Emails will go to the Yale email account.